 This tells where the pisco is made.
 We produce in the Denomination of Origin of Lima, but more specifically, in the town of Azpitia.

 It is common to specify what grapes are used to make an acholado.
 To make our PiscoLogía acholado, we use a blend of Quebranta and Italia piscos.

 How to read a single varietal pisco (pisco puro) label:

 Again, this tells us the type(s) of grape used to make the pisco.
-In the case, the “quebranta” grape is used.
-Pisco puro means “pure”, or only one pisco grape varietal.
+The “quebranta” grape is used to make our pisco puro, which means it is made from only one pisco grape varietal.
 Many producers will provide more information about that single varietal.
 For example, the back of our label states: “A single variety pisco distilled from quebranta, a low aromatic red wine”.

 Fermentation is now complete, which means native yeasts have converted our sugary Quebranta and Italia grape juice to alcohol, leaving us with tanks of unaged wine.
 Soon Nati will start distilling this wine in our 300L copper pot still.
 PiscoLogía is made using batch distillation, which allows for greater flexibility and promotes Nati’s artistic expression through pisco-making.

 There are generally two types of distillation used to create alcoholic beverages: batch and continuous.
 Continuous distillation is an efficient method of making large quantities of liquor with uniform flavor.
 On the contrary, batch distillation is more versatile.
 We believe it allows the consumer to appreciate the true skill of the distiller.